 Akebono Logo

 The primary colors used in the logo are blue and red.
-The blue text symbolizes calmness, reliability, and stability—key attributes for products tied to automotive safety.
+The blue text symbolizes calmness, reliability, and stability, key attributes for products tied to automotive safety.
 A horizontal red line runs beneath the name, adding energy to the composition and drawing attention to the brand.
-This line resembles a marker highlight, visually emphasizing the importance of the name.
+This line resembles a marker highlight, visually emphasizing the name’s importance.

 The wordmark is a complex but neatly arranged puzzle of interwoven tubing or wiring.
 The blue tone conveys a sense of order and control despite its intricacy.
 This visual language reinforces the brand’s engineering expertise and ability to deliver high-quality, dependable braking components.